π Limit of a function#

 The function \(f: \mathbb{R} \rightarrow \mathbb{R}\) approaches the limit \(l\) near [the point \(x = a\)] if for every \(\epsilon > 0\), there is some \(\delta > 0\) such that, for all \(x\) such as \(0 < |x β a| < \delta\), \(|f(x) β l | < \epsilon\).

 The absolute value \(|\cdot|\) in this definition plays the role of general distance function \(\|\cdot\|\) which would be appropriate for the functions from \(\mathbb{R}^n\) to \(\mathbb{R}^k\).
-We will also use \(d(x,a)\) to denote distance, i.e. \(d(x,a) = |x-a|\).
+We will also use \(d(x,a)\) to denote distance, i.e. \(d(x,a) = |x-a|\) in multivariate cases later in the course.

 Suppose that the limit of \(f\) as \(x\) approaches \(a\) is \(l\).
 We can write this as